Storiedpumpkin0/PumpkinPatch/README.md

-Welcome to the lanl packer/vagrant git repo!
+Welcome to my packer/vagrant git repo!

 this repo is devided into several subfolders: